 - a.
 Every driver who operates a vehicle in the Air Operations Area (AOA) of the Airport must obtain an AOA Restricted Area Driver Permit (RADP) in compliance of 14 CFR Part 139.329.
-AOA drivers must also be familiar with pertinent provisions of the State of California Vehicle Code; and, all traffic and licensing found in Section 9, Motor Vehicle Operations, of these Rules and Regulations. - b.
-Airport tenants are responsible to provide proper training on all vehicles and equipment their employees are authorized and required to operate in the AOA.
+AOA drivers must also be familiar with pertinent provisions of the State of California Vehicle Code; and, all traffic and licensing found in Section 9, Motor Vehicle Operations, of these Rules and Regulations. - Airport tenants are responsible to provide proper training on all vehicles and equipment their employees' are authorized and required to operate in the AOA.
 OIAA does not require California DMV Class A and B licensing for airport tenant drivers operating in the AOA; however, it is strongly recommended that drivers hold a valid and appropriate license and medical certificate for the vehicles they operate. - c.
-The Ontario International Airport Authority and ONT Airport Operations department maintains sole administrative control of the AOA RADP program and curriculum requirements. - d.
-AOA RADP instruction is delegated to individual ONT Airport tenants and users including airlines, cargo handlers, aircraft service companies, concessions, fixed base operators, government and regulatory agencies, including OIAA employees, using the most current curriculum available, as provided by ONT Airport Operations. - e.
-How to become an Authorized Trainer of the ONT AOA RADP Program: - 1.
-ONT Security Photo Identification Badge "Authorized Signers" identify individuals within their organization who are to become AOA RADP "Authorized Trainers" capable of instructing employees in the ONT AOA RADP curriculum.
-Airport Operations requests Authorized Signers identify only necessary staff, in numbers relevant (1 in 10 employees) to the number of total ONT Photo Security Identification Badges issued to your company, or organization, become an Authorized Trainer.
+ONT Airport Operations maintains sole administrative control of the AOA RADP program and curriculum requirements. - d.
+AOA RADP instruction is delegated to individual OIAA stakeholders: airlines, cargo handlers, aircraft service companies, concessions, fixed base operators, government and regulatory agencies, including OIAA employees, using the most current curriculum available, as provided by ONT Airport Operations. - e.
+How to become an Authorized Trainer of the ONT AOA RADP Program: - identify individuals within their organization who are to become AOA RADP "Authorized Trainers" capable of instructing employees in the ONT AOA RADP curriculum.
+Airport Operations requests Authorized Signers identify only necessary staff, in numbers relevant (1 in 10 employees) to the number of total OIAA ONT Photo Security Identification Badges issued to your company, or organization, become an Authorized Trainer.
 AOA RADP Authorized Trainers are encouraged to have, but are not required to possess, a Restricted Area Driver Permit. - 2.
-AOA RADP Authorized Trainers must receive AOA RADP instruction training from ONT Airport Operations, with recurrent training at least every 24 calendar months, prior to instructing the RADP curriculum.
-Airport Operations shall provide Authorized Trainer certification instruction at least once annually, in a 1 1⁄2 hour group training session.
+AOA RADP Authorized Trainers must receive AOA RADP instruction training from Airport Operations, with recurrent training at least every 24 calendar months, prior to instructing the RADP curriculum.
+Airport Operations shall provide Authorized Trainer certification instruction at least once annually, in a one-and-one-half (1-1/2) hour group training session.